danthegoodman1/SQLGateway/README.md

 Send single queries, or send an array of queries to run atomically in a transaction.

 Start a transaction and go back and forth between the DB and your code just like normal.
-The nodes in the cluster will automatically route transaction queries to the correct node.
+The nodes in the cluster will automatically route transaction queries to the correct node (coordinated through Redis).
 Abandoned transactions will be garbage collected.

 ### Automatic query and transaction tracing